TrollPursePublishing/trollpurse-ops/README.md

 >*Triggering a Build* By default, these builds will only be triggered under two conditions.
 These conditions are the repository is pushed to with a commit starting with "release" (case sensitive, do no include quotes) or a tag is pushed following [semantic versioning format](https://semver.org/).

->*Buildspec Templates Available* Troll Purse provides buildspec templates by engine at https://github.com/TrollPursePublishing/trollpurse-ops-engine-buildspecs.
+>*Buildspec Templates Available* [Troll Purse provides buildspec examples by engine](https://github.com/TrollPursePublishing/trollpurse-ops-engine-buildspecs).
 Simply find the one for your desired engine and copy and paste the content to your own buildspec.
 The most important part is that it setups git lfs.
+There is no example for a custom engine.
+For a custom engine use [the buildspec reference for your platform](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html#build-spec-ref-syntax).

 ### Custom Engine